- How do I declare my major or minor? Answer

 - Where do I go to submit a petition?
+Answer

 - How do I check the status of my petition?
+Answer

 Please check with your major advisor.
 The petition may originate anywhere, but it will always end up in your major advisor's office.

 - Where does my petition go when it leaves my hands?
+Answer

 Once the petition is submitted to the POLS department, it will generally be signed by the academic advisor or the faculty advisor.
 It is then forwarded to the chairperson of the department to be signed.
 Once this is done, it is sent to the CLASS office for final approval or disapproval.
 If it is a core question, however, it will be forwarded to the Office of the Provost for approval and then it will come back to the major department of the student.

 - When is the deadline for registration?
+Answer

 The particular deadlines may be found in the academic calendar.

 - How do I register?
+Answer

 During priority and regular registration periods, students may register online here.
 Please consult the schedule for actual dates and times and the catalog for prerequisites.
-Between the end of the enrollment period and the 12th day of classes, students may only be registered by submitting ADD/DROP forms with the appropriate signatures to Academic Affairs AH 320.
+Between the end of the enrollment period and the 12th day of classes, students may only be registered by submitting ADD/DROP forms with the appropriate signatures to Academic Affairs 320AH.

-Please see a Political Science undergraduate advisor.
-If you are trying to register for a full section of POLS 3311, 3313, or 3341, please bring proof that you are a graduating senior in the current semester.
+Please see a political science undergraduate advisor.
+If you are trying to register for a full section of POLS 3311, 3313 or 3341, please bring proof that you are a graduating senior in the current semester.
 If you are not a current semester graduating senior, you will not be added.

 The writing intensive component is not required in the evaluation of transfer classes for application to the core curriculum.
-Any core requirement satisfied by a transfer course is exempt from the writing intensive requirement, ie. if you transfer 6 hours of core social sciences, the writing intensive component is considered fulfilled.
+Any core requirement satisfied by a transfer course is exempt from the writing intensive requirement, ie. if you transfer six hours of core social sciences, the writing intensive component is considered fulfilled.